JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/README.md

 covers automating common computer tasks.

 From file manipulation, spreadsheets, and PDFs to web scraping, e-mails, and texts - a little of everything is covered.

+I use the .epub format of the book, so rather than _pages_, I provide _locations_.